CMartinETH/GESS-Simus/code/README.md

 To use the LARGE version, the following steps have to be taken:
 1. Download the file LARGE_Park_Freewalk.py
 2. Move the downloaded files into a folder you want to.
 Make a folder where you want to save your output.
-Make sure you have the toolboxes matplotlib, numpy, time, timeit, joblib, multiprocessing, and cv2 installed 2.2 If you have installed it already, skip to task 3 2.1 If you do not have it, you can download and install it by opening a terminal / command line, (activating your environment if you have one) and enter: pip install numpy pip install matplotlib
+Make sure you have the toolboxes matplotlib, numpy, time, timeit, joblib, multiprocessing, and cv2 installed <br>
+2.2 If you have installed it already, skip to task 3 <br>
+2.1 If you do not have it, you can download and install it by opening a terminal / command line, (activating your environment if you have one) and enter: pip install numpy pip install matplotlib